attilasomogyi/asterisk-configuration-files/SECURITY.md

 ## Reporting a vulnerability

-Please, reporting a vulnerabilities to project's contributors.
+Please, reporting vulnerabilities to project's contributors.